gurugautham/WasteFling/README.md

 # WasteFling

 A java game which encourages the sorting of waste in the respective categories through the game of basketball.
+Look at the [demo](https://www.youtube.com/watch?v=R1LTISExtOc) for information on the code and how the game is supposed to be played.

 ### Prerequisites